BJudge/constructor-and-prototype-pattern-workshop/INSTRUCTIONS.md

 ### Learning objectives

 1. Describe what a constructor function does.
 Describe what a constructor function's prototype does.
-2. Write a constructor function and prototype to encapsulate some behaviour.
+2. Understand the link between the constructor and prototype.
-3. Explain the strengths and weaknesses of the constructor and prototype pattern as a way to encapsulate behaviour.

 ### Starter (15 minutes)